tc39/notes/es7/2015-11/nov-18.md

 SP: it seems like we want both, structured and interpolated.
 It seems like we need to further explore this, before free spacing is explored

 WH: We do not want unstructured.
 If for some bizarre reason you want to do unstructured regexp concatenation, just use + string concatenation and pass the result to the RegExp constructor.
 Done.
-We don’t need a new and different way of doing that niche case.
+We don't need a new and different way of doing that niche case.

 BT: yes, we will need to explore